Course Outline Fall 2025

 - When you are helping other students, avoid showing them your work directly.
 Instead, explain your solution verbally.
 Allowing your work to be copied is also considered inappropriate collaboration.

-- It is possible that verbally discussing the solution in too much detail may result in written responses that are too similar.
-Try to keep discussions at a general or high level.
+- It is also possible that verbally discussing the solution in too much detail may result in written responses that are too similar.
+Try to keep discussions at a general or higher level.

 - If you find yourself reading another student's solution, do not write anything down.
 Once you understand how to solve the problem, remove the other person's work from your sight and then write up the solution to the question yourself.
 Looking back and forth between someone else's paper and your own paper is almost certainly copying and considered inappropriate collaboration.